openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

 - a [Linux VM running on the Windows development machine](HyperVLinuxVMSetup.md)

-Ideally, the machine should be SGX capable (see [instructions for determining the SGX support level](https://github.com/microsoft/openenclave/blob/master/docs/GettingStartedDocs/SGXSupportLevel.md) if needed), but a non-SGX machine can still be used in simulation mode.
+Ideally, the machine should be SGX capable (see [instructions for determining the SGX support level](https://github.com/microsoft/openenclave/blob/master/docs/GettingStartedDocs/SGXSupportLevel.md) if needed), but a non-SGX machine can still be used:
+ - in simulation mode, or
+ - if you would like to install the Open Enclave Host-Verify SDK and build evidence verification applications without enclaves.

 On the Linux build machine, or after opening an ssh session into the VM: